sudoC7/Glossaire/README.md

 ## English
 1)	What does JavaScript enable you to do on a website ?
 a.
-Add interactive behavior and dynamic content
+Add interactive behavior and dynamic content <--- √
 b.
 Define the layout and design of web pages
 c.
-Handle server-side operations
+Handle server-side operations <--- √
 2)	Which programming language is primarily used for server-side web development ?
 a.
-PHP
+PHP <--- √
 b.
-JavaScript
+JavaScript <--- √
 c.
-HTML
+HTML <-- X
 3)	What is the purpose of a web browser ?
 a.
-To render and display web pages
+To render and display web pages <--- √
 b.
 To execute serve-side code
 c.
 To manage databases
 4)	What is the difference between GET and POST methods in HTTP ?